Heart of Portugal Tour Itinerary

 In the afternoon we will enjoy a tour of Belem.
 Belem is the southernmost parish in the municipality of Lisbon and is recognized for it’s high concentration of national monuments.
 This namesake of Bethlehem is famous for the delicious pasteis de Belem, which we will enjoy together at the birthplace of this delectable treat.

 Your evening is free to enjoy.
 Perhaps a visit to the lively Bairro Alto, home to Lisbon’s trendiest nightlife.
 As the sun sets the bars open.
 Let yourself be carried away as the partying continues well into the night.
-Enjoy a beverage or two and perhaps dance off the day’s sweet treats.

 Overnight in Lisbon.